neondatabase/website/content/docs/guides/neon-authorize-troubleshooting.md

 ```

 <Admonition type="note">
-Neon Authorize promps you to run these commands when you first set up your authentication provider in the Authorization UI.
+Neon Authorize prompts you to run these commands when you first set up your authentication provider on the Neon Authorize drawer in the Neon Console.
 If you're using a different database, you will have to run these commands manually.
 </Admonition>

 ---